9 Simple, Surefire Tactics For Burning Body Fat!

 No more sacrifices to the fat-loss gods or mad-scientist formulas—just good information!

 1 The More the Merrier

 Eat more?
-That's right, but to be more specific, eat more often.
-The old-fashioned 3 squares a day aren't nearly enough to kick your metabolism into overdrive.
+That's right, but more specifically, eat more often.
+The old-fashioned three squares a day aren't nearly enough to kick your metabolism into overdrive.
 We're talking 5-6 smaller meals a day, even 7-8 if you can keep count.